Safwan-ST/Providers-API-documents/README.md

 ### Highlights
 - **Follow Orders**: View all orders with ease and filter them by date and service type.
 - **Order Details**: Navigate through order steps and upload invoices to finalize the order.
+- **Quick Order**: Navigate through order steps and upload invoices to finalize the order.
 - **Feedback**: Provide evaluations and feedback on services received.
 - **Reschedule Appointments**: Reschedule order appointment times conveniently.
 - **Open Tcikets**: Open Supported Tickets for Providers.